FruitJamUK/cordova-plugin-file-opener2/README.md

         }
     );

-`position` array of coordinates from top-left device screen, use for iOS dialog positioning
+`position` array of floats between 0 and 1 representing where on the screen from left-to-right and top-to-bottom, used for iOS dialog positioning by scale

 Examples
 --------